 MassHousing has several mortgage programs, which have different features, eligibility requirements and benefits to borrowers seeking their first home loan.
-Borrowers must complete a first-time home buyer class prior to closing.
+Borrowers must complete a first-time homebuyer class before closing on the loan.

-MassHousing partners with community banks, credit unions and mortgage companies.
+MassHousing partners with community banks, credit unions, and mortgage companies.
 Not all lenders can provide MassHousing loan products, but many lending institutions throughout Massachusetts offer MassHousing mortgages..

 MassHousing Mortgage loans, which have competitive interest rates and fixed-rate terms, allow for 97 percent financing without any of your cash required for the down payment on single-family homes and condominiums.
 In other words, the 3 percent down payment can be a gift from someone else, making it possible to buy a house or condo without substantial savings of your own.
 Rate locks of 30 to 75 days are available, as well as non-traditional credit considerations, such as limited credit history.
-First-time home buyers must still meet a lenders underwriting requirements.
+First-time homebuyers must still meet a lender's underwriting requirements.

-A MassHousing Mortgage loan features MI Plus, a mortgage insurance that helps a homeowner pay their mortgage, up to $2,000 per month, in case of a job loss for up to six months.
+A MassHousing Mortgage loan features MI Plus, which is mortgage insurance that helps a homeowner pay their mortgage, up to $2,000 per month, in case of a job loss for up to six months.
 There isn't any added cost for MI Plus protection.
 MassHousing has helped more than 1,000 homeowners pay their mortgage during a period of unemployment.
 Mortgage insurance typically is required of borrowers that do not have 20 percent to put down as a down payment.
-MassHousing mortgage insurance is usually less expensive on a monthly basis, without up-front fees, than other loan programs, such as FHA loans (see below).
-In addition, there are up-front, third-party-paid mortgage insurance premiums available, so a borrower can eliminate the monthly mortgage insurance payment.
+MassHousing mortgage insurance is usually less expensive on a monthly basis – without any up-front fees – than other loan programs, such as FHA loans (see below).
+Also, there are up-front, third-party-paid mortgage insurance premiums available so a borrower can eliminate the monthly mortgage insurance payment.

 The MassHousing Mortgage With No MI provides first-time home buyers, as well as move-up home buyers, with the same benefits as the MassHousing Mortgage, but without the extra cost of monthly mortgage insurance (MI), which also is referred to as private mortgage insurance (PMI).